 In 2018, Clockshop partnered with Fonografía Collective to produce South of Fletcher: Stories from the Bowtie, an exhibition and podcast series that explored the past, present, and future of the Bowtie.
 To learn more about the history of the Bowtie, listen to the whole podcast series.

 August 8, 2018

 In the introduction to the series, follow along as we explore the rhythms of this unique site on the brink of major change.

 The Bowtie’s History

 This timeline is adapted from Noemi Despland-Lichtert’s “Parcel G” research presentation.
 Additional information was provided by California State Parks.

-PRE-1700s: Tongva Indians occupy the region for centuries.
+PRE-1700s: The Tongva occupy the region for centuries.

 1769: Portola Expedition records first written words about Los Angeles, including the Los Angeles River.

 1781: El Pueblo de Los Angeles established.
 Settlers build a willow pole dam across the Los Angeles River.